 Mark Sideris – Historic Saint Anthony’s Church Restoration Project foreman, carpenter, and landscape-engineer advisor.

 Flavio Cisneros – Retired history teacher and oral-history facilitator.

-Jeannie Masters & Kate Cisneros; North Central NM Food Pantry founders and co-Directors, and oral-history facilitators.
+Jeannie Masters & Kate Cisneros – North Central NM Food Pantry founders and co-directors, and oral-history facilitators.

-This project is funded by:
+Creation of this project was funded by: